saiutkarsh33/cache-coherence-simulator/README.md

 # Cache Coherence Simulator

-This is an implementation of a cache coherence simulator using traces in C++.
+This is an implementation of a cache coherence simulator supporting both MESI and DRAGON protocols using traces, in C++ programming language (C++ 17).

-Refer to the `part2` folder for the instructions for building and running the MESI implementation.
+Refer to the `src/mesi` folder for the instructions for building and running a MESI specific implementation.

 ## Setup